shenghaowang/tweets-sentiment-analysis/README.md

 ## Usage

-### 1. Extract Tweet Messages with a Specific Query
+### 1. Extract X Messages with a Specific Query
-To extract tweet messages based on a specific query, a query needs to be provided in the [config file](config/config.yaml).
+To extract X messages based on a specific query, a query needs to be provided in the [config file](config/config.yaml).
+The X posts are extracted using a free Twitter API Scraper called [Twikit](https://github.com/d60/twikit).

 Initial Setup: On the first run, the login option must be set to `True`.
 This will initiate the login process.
 ```